LiamBatiste/Bank-Customer-Churn/README.md

 ![image](https://github.com/LiamBatiste/Bank-Customer-Churn/assets/68031898/56bf57d7-72ec-4e3b-bacd-c605c663f357)

-Descriptive statistics for each field were obtained along with data distribution to gain a better understanding of the data.
+Descriptive statistics for each field were obtained along with data distribution to gain a better understanding of the data and decide if anomolyu detection and removal was required.
 A greater focus for analysis was given to the fields which showed a higher correlation wit the target variable of churn, which were as follows:
 -

 ## Key Findings